deepakshrma/deno-by-example/docs/advanced_graphql.md

 **Explained:**

-- **graphql.ts**, We have just created instance of Oak route.
+- **graphql.ts**, We have just created an instance of Oak route.
 It can accept a get request and a post request at endpoint "/graphql".
 - All the GraphQL request contains **query** and **variables** as data payload.
-- Currently return `query and variables` in return response.
+- Currently, return `query and variables` in return response.
 - **index.ts** to combine routes and apply some other middleware to Oak Application.

 Let's update our **server.ts**